 What You Don’t Know Can Hurt You

 We didn’t get too deep into the conversation with my friends.
 I don’t want to come off like an authority on the subject, even if I secretly am.
-For now, I prefer to keep my personal life and my online persona separate.
 We had catching up to do in areas unrelated to personal finance, so we didn’t dwell on the particulars of their situation.

 I don’t know exactly what this dual-physician couple knows or doesn’t know regarding their own finances, but I think it’s best for anyone who doesn’t want to work indefinitely to know the following:

 - Net Worth.
 It’s difficult to Mapquest directions to your destination if you don’t know your starting point.
-I like Personal Capital for this, and I especially like it when you sign up via my link. $50 goes to charity when you do, FYI.
+I like Personal Capital for this, and I especially like it when you sign up via my link.
+Half my profits go to charity if I get a referral fee, FYI.
 Personal Capital can pull information daily from all your different investment, bank, and credit card accounts, and allows you to add items such as property.
 All the cool kids are using it.
 But is anyone actually using Mapquest anymore?

 - FI Number.
 Use your knowledge of your current annual spending to estimate your spending needs in retirement.
 Be sure to factor in expenses that might be new, like health insurance, and expenses that will go away, like professional attire and some commuting costs.
 Also, inflation will be a significant factor if you’ve got a long ways to go.
 25 x anticipated annual expenses = your FI number.